GilinCordero/GNS-BOT/README.md

 # GNS-BOT
 ## Meet Sofía
 ---
 **GNS-BOT** is a customer support **AI powered widget** for an internet provider's (GNS) CRM.
 Ready for deployment in the company's server, it embeds into the CRM with a single HTML tag and lets customers troubleshoot connectivity issues and manage support tickets without having to call a human agent.
-It acts as an intermediary between the user and GNS's API to create, manage and update tickets to speed-up network problems fixing processes.
+It acts as an intermediary between the user and GNS's API to create, manage and update tickets to speed-up network's fixing processes.

 **"Sofía"** will be GNS's clients personal agent, powered by Gemini 3.1 flash-lite (or any other Gemini model) to do this specific tasks: